 Adding a Step to your running Cluster

-1. Click on your running cluster name (CA cluster) from the Cluster list section of the EMR console.
+1. Click on your running cluster name (CA cluster) from the Clusters section of the EMR console.
 A summary of the cluster is shown, along with several possible action buttons:

 2. Click Steps > Add step in order to submit the example script for processing by your EMR cluster: